That What Is Not

-That What Is Not is the eighth studio album by Public Image Ltd, released in 1992.
+That What Is Not is the eighth studio album by Public Image Ltd, released on 10 February 1992 in the US, and on 24 February 1992 in the UK.
 It was the band's final album before a 20-year hiatus, and the final recordings with longtime members Allan Dias (bass) and John McGeoch (lead guitar).

 Critical reception

 The Los Angeles Times wrote that Lydon "has been able to stay somewhat current by rocking persuasively and directing his still considerable bile toward such germane targets as censors and militarists."
 Entertainment Weekly wrote that the album "showcases PIL’s brutal version of modern dance rock, an angry sound that pummels rather than lulls."
 Trouser Press wrote that the songs "display either a loss of conviction, an absence of inspiration or a grave lack of effort."